Metalnem/sharpfuzz/README.md

 ## Requirements

-AFL works on Linux and macOS.
+AFL++ works on Linux and macOS.
 If you are using Windows, you can use any Linux distribution that works under the [Windows Subsystem for Linux].
 For native Windows support, you can use [libFuzzer](https://github.com/Metalnem/sharpfuzz/blob/master/docs/libFuzzer.md) instead of AFL.

 You will need GNU make and a working compiler
-(gcc or clang) in order to compile afl-fuzz.
+(gcc or clang) in order to compile afl-fuzz ([Installing AFL++](https://github.com/AFLplusplus/AFLplusplus/blob/stable/docs/INSTALL.md)).
-You will also need to have the [.NET Core 2.1] or greater installed on your machine in order to instrument .NET assemblies with SharpFuzz.
+You will also need to have [.NET Core 2.1] or greater installed on your machine in order to instrument .NET assemblies with SharpFuzz.